tdurgasaranya/tdurgasaranya/README.md

 - 👋 Hi, I’m @tdurgasaranya
-- 👀 I’m interested in SQL, Python
+- I am currently working as a Database developer at GVSU
+- 👀 I like to work much in SQL and play with the Data on any domain
 - 🌱 I’m currently learning Python, R
-- 💞️ I’m looking to collaborate on python, R
+- 💞️ I’m looking to collaborate projects on R

 <!---
 tdurgasaranya/tdurgasaranya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.